EddyVerbruggen/cordova-plugin-googleplus/README.md

 _Note: Google does not want user identity data sent directly to a server.
 The idToken is their preferred method to send that data securely and safely, as it must be verified through their servers in order to unpack._

 This has several uses.
 On the client-side, it can be a way to get doubly confirm the user identity, or it can be used to get details such as the email host domain.
 The server-side is where the `idToken` really hits its stride.
-It is an easy way to confirm the users identity before allowing them access to that servers resources or before exchaning the `serverAuthCode` for an access and refresh token (see the next section).
+It is an easy way to confirm the users identity before allowing them access to that servers resources or before exchanging the `serverAuthCode` for an access and refresh token (see the next section).

 If your server-side only needs identity, and not additional account access, this is a secure and simple way to supply that information.